isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 -----

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">The idea of building a fort on Fort Canning Hill could be traced to Sir Stamford Raffles when he proposed for it In one of his letters to the first Resident of colonial Singapore William Farquhar in 1819.
 Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read what Raffles wrote which can be found in <span style="font-style: italic;">Letters and books of Sir Stamford Raffles and Lady Raffles</span> (2009).
-(Source: <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=13142840" target="_blank">Call no.: RSING 959.5703092 BAS</a>)</span></summary>
+(Source: <a href="https://www.nas.gov.sg/archivesonline/private_records/record-details/b5523940-e33b-11e9-b18a-001a4a5ba61b" target="_blank">Call no.: RSING 959.5703092 BAS</a>)</span></summary>

 <br>

-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"...On the hill overlooking the Settlement, and commanding it and a considerable portion of the anchorage, a small Fort, capable of mounting 8 or 10 pounders together with a barrack for the permanent residence of 30 European artillery, and of temporary accommodation of the rest of the garrison in case of emergency."</span>
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"...On the hill overlooking the Settlement and commanding it and a considerable portion of the anchorage, a secure? fort, or a commodious blockhead on the principle which I have already described to you, capable of mounting 8 or 10 twelve-pounders, and of containing a magazine of brick or stone, together with a barrack for the permanent residence of 30 European artillery, and for the temporary accommodation of the rest of the garrison, in case of emergency."</span>

 </details>